radekstepan/pomme.js/README.md

   <dd>Scope is an identifier used by a router to work out how to route messages.
 It is not strictly required as when you only have 1 parent-child pair, there isn't much guesswork involved...</dd>

   <dt>target (parent)</dt>
   <dd>This will be the place where your iframe will be rendered.
-Pass a string selector that works with <code>document.querySelector</code>.</dd>
+Pass a string selector that works with <code>document.querySelector</code> or an instance of `window`.</dd>

   <dt>template (parent)</dt>
   <dd>The value here is a function being passed abovementioned <code>scope</code>.
 This function should return an <strong>html string</strong> that will be injected into the child iframe.
 It needs to setup the comms from the other end.</dd>